-It’s recommended we get over 6 hours sleep minimum.
-Between 7 – 9 hours seems to be a good target for most adults according to research.
+It’s recommended we get over 6 hours minimum.
+Although 7 – 9 hours of sleep seems to be a good target for most adults according to research.

 Whether or not you are an omnivore, vegetarian, or even a vegan, there are many different foods you can choose from which contain melatonin.

-Research has shown that after consuming foods high in melatonin, there is a significant increase in circulating levels, and thus can have a real benefit if consumed at the right times to help regulate your sleeping pattern.
+Research has shown that after consuming foods high in melatonin, there is a significant increase in circulating levels, meaning that it can be beneficial if certain foods are consumed at the right time.

-In one pilot study in 2010, researchers investigated the effect of cherry juice on insomnia in older adults.
-They reported that the group who received the cherry juice had significant reductions in insomnia severity and affected all sleep variables.
+In a pilot study published in 2010, researchers investigated the effect of cherry juice on insomnia in older adults.
+They reported that the group who received the cherry juice had significant reductions in insomnia severity and that it affected all sleep variables.
 There was no such improvement in the group who took the placebo.

 Another study published in 2012 looked at the levels of a metabolite of melatonin in the urine of volunteers after consuming tart cherry juice and saw a significant increase compared to the placebo group.
-They also reported some improvements in time in bed, total sleep time and sleep efficiency.
+They also reported some improvements for the time spent in bed, total sleep time, and sleep efficiency.

-Each serving of cherry juice had the equivalent of around 100 cherries and was diluted with 200 ml of water.
+Each serving of tart cherry juice had the equivalent of around 100 cherries and it was diluted with 200 ml of water.
 Each dose of cherry juice contained 42.6 mcg of melatonin.

-Cereals are one of the most commonly eaten foods in the world and also contain a small amount of melatonin.
-Some cereals are also are enriched with an amino acid called tryptophan and is a precursor to melatonin, thus helping improve sleep cycle and provide other benefits.
+Cereals are one of the most commonly eaten foods in the world!
+They contain a small amount of melatonin and many are also enriched with an amino acid called tryptophan, which is a precursor to melatonin, thus helping improve sleep cycle and provide other benefits.

-Fruits are one of my favorite foods, so it’s good to know that they are also a good source of the health-promoting hormone melatonin.
-Below are some fruits which are reported to have the highest levels of melatonin.
+Fruits are one of my favorite foods, so it’s good to know that they are also a great source of the health-promoting hormone melatonin.

 Vegetables should be a staple of any healthy diet since they contain a high level of antioxidants and beneficial compounds which promote good health.

-Vegetables have also been studied looking at their concentration of melatonin.
-Below is a list of the melatonin concentration in popular vegetables.
+Below is a list of the melatonin concentration in popular vegetables!

-Mustard Seeds – White mustard seeds have approximately 189 ng of melatonin per gram and Black mustard seeds have 129 ng per gram.
+Mustard Seeds – White mustard seeds have 189 ng of melatonin per gram and black mustard seeds have 129 ng per gram.

-However, there are many popular stores, including Amazon, where you can find a variety of melatonin supplements up to 5 mg – which is significantly more than you would get from eating foods.
+However, there are many popular stores, including Amazon, where you can find a variety of melatonin supplements up to 5 mg – which is significantly more than what you can get from eating foods that contain it.